lookit/lookit-docs/docs/source/researchers-start-here.rst

 D. Create a lab on Lookit
 -------------------------

-At any point you can go to https://lookit.mit.edu/exp/labs to create your own “lab” on Lookit.
-You start out as part of a “Sandbox” lab where you can start developing studies, but to actually submit a study to run on Lookit it’ll need to be associated with a real lab that’s approved to test.
+You can go to https://lookit.mit.edu/exp/labs to create your own “lab” on Lookit.
 After creating your lab, you can go ahead and put studies in it and use it to manage access to your group’s studies.
 However, you won’t be able to submit these studies to run on Lookit until the lab is approved to test.
 This happens once

 (a) you have a signed institutional agreement for the lab PI, and (b) someone in the group has taken the terms of use quiz

 E. Study setup steps
 --------------------

-1. **Complete the** :ref:`Lookit tutorial <tutorial>`
-   to get familiar with how the platform works and how to implement a study on it.
+1. Complete the :ref:`Lookit tutorial <tutorial>` to get familiar with how the platform works and how to implement a study on it.

-2. Figure out the details of how your study will work - how you want to lay things out on the screen, counterbalancing, practice trials, etc.
-   (This step has, in our experience, taken longer than people expect with a study they feel is “almost ready to go.”)

-3. Draft the parent-facing instructions, record any audio and video needed (e.g., verbal instructions, voiceover/questions, demos), collect stimuli images/video/audio.
+2. Figure out the details of how your study will work - counterbalancing, practice trials, etc. Draft the parent-facing instructions, record any audio and video needed (e.g., verbal instructions, voiceover/questions, demos), and collect your stimuli.
 See :ref:`advice here <stim_prep>`.

 4. Set up your study on Lookit and get it working just how you want it to!
 You’ll need to `set each of these fields <https://lookit.readthedocs.io/en/develop/researchers-set-study-fields.html>`__ and write and test your study protocol.

-5. Gather feedback on your study from other Lookit researchers and/or friends with kids: e.g., are the instructions clear? does the debriefing info make sense?
-Edit and iterate.
+5. Gather :ref:`peer feedback <peer review>` on your study to improve it; edit and iterate.

 6. Submit your study for :ref:`internal review <study_approval>`.
    This process, like peer review at a journal, can take a bit of time